 What is the DMCA claim about altering or removing copyright management information?

 Click here to read our blog about Section 1202 copyright claims.

 What are the damages for copyright infringement?

-Here is a video we made which discusses the various copyright infringement damages that a copyright might seek in an infringement case.
+Here is a video we made which discusses the various copyright infringement damages that copyright might seek in an infringement case.